caranha/IntroductionToBioinspiredComputation/Topic01/slides01.md

 ---

-# Life from first Principles
+# Don't forget microscopic life either!

-Tamagochi and robots are cute, but **the majority of life on earth is invisible to our eyes**.
+.largetext[Tamagochi and robots are cute, but **the majority of life on earth is invisible to our eyes**.]

 .cols[
 .c60[